 So if there’s so much you seemingly don’t have control over, what can you do to minimise the severity of otherwise hereditary acne?

-There’s a huge range of ways to treat hereditary acne as it is truly like any other kind of acne, but instead you have the benefit of getting ahead and having a clue where it might come from.
+Well, hereditary acne is truly like any other kind of acne.
+It doesn’t have a specific targeted treatment, just the usual stuff.
+But on the bright side, you do have the benefit of getting ahead and having a clue where it might come from and some people in the know to ask for advice.

 Beginning as young and quickly as possible gives skin the best chance of staying healthy, so if you’re a parent who suffered from acne themselves, be sure to raise this with your child before puberty.
 This gives them time to get into the swing of a good skin routine and habits before the worst hits, as well as sharing with them what’s been known to work for their family members who suffered from acne.
 If you can nail down a treatment that’s helped others before, you’ll be more likely to treat the correct cause of the acne as it’s probably the same reason why they’ve got it too.